Copyright © , Temple University. All rights reserved.

 The Future of Your TV (School of Media and Communication)

-Introduction to Health Professions (College of Health Professions and Social Work)
+Introduction to Public Health (College of Public Health)

 Disasters: Geology vs. Hollywood (College of Science and Technology)

 Have you ever thought about creating the next big technology product or service, or dreamed of being the next Steve Jobs or Mark Zuckerberg?
 Have you ever thought there might be a better way for a computer system to work?
 If you answered yes to any of these questions, this course is for you.